 Add the green chiles and the crushed tomatoes.
 Let this simmer for about 10 minutes.
 Watch over it.
 You want most of the liquid gone, but not all of it.
 Actually this is up to you!
 Do you want a sauce to pour over potatoes or do you want more of a stew?

 Add the green olives, prunes and the lemon juice and let it simmer for a few minutes.
 Taste it.
 Does it need more salt?
 Does it need a couple more prunes for sweetness to balance the spices and the salty olives?

 I keep this pretty mild and serve it with a bottle of hot sauce so that I can really zip up my own portion.

-Serve over Tina’s Roast Potatoes.
+Serve over rice or Tina’s Roast Potatoes.

 Makes about 10 portions.